 8. The signing

 Make sure to bring a good pen for signing books.
 That means a pen that doesn’t smear or bleed through the pages.
 Practice your signature and think about what kinds of things you want to write beforehand, so that you don’t freeze up when people suddenly line up all around the bookstore to get your signature.
 Also, if there are a lot of people, keep the line moving.
 If your friend’s aunt monopolizes your attention for 20 minutes, kindly tell her that you can’t wait to chat with her later, but that there are other people waiting.
 On the other hand, signings are a great way to connect with your readers, so be as personal as possible in what you write and how you interact with everyone.
 If the bookstore doesn’t approach you about it first, ask to sign stock as signed copies often receive a better inshore placement.

 Without the staff, coordinator, tech person, etc. you’d be out of luck.
 Thank them for everything and tell them how much you look forward to returning with your next book.

 10. Leverage the event on social media

 No matter how your event went and how many books you’ve sold, your job is to make it look like it was a stellar success and so much fun so all the people who didn’t come feel jealous and vow to attend the next one.
-Remember: all the social media talk, newsletter announcements, and promotion you put into the event and the updates you post after the event are great ways to extend the life and audience of the event.
+Remember: All the social media talk, newsletter announcements, and promotions you put into the event and the updates you post after the event are great ways to extend the life and audience of the event.
 When all said and done, it’s a great way to keep reminding people that your book exists.